neuralmagic/deepsparse/README.md

 ## Quick Tour

 To expedite inference and benchmarking on real models, we include the `sparsezoo` package.
-[SparseZoo](https://github.com/neuralmagic/sparsezoo) hosts dense and sparse models, trained on repeatable optimization recipes using state-of-the-art techniques from [SparseML](https://github.com/neuralmagic/sparseml).
+[SparseZoo](https://github.com/neuralmagic/sparsezoo) hosts inference optimized models, trained on repeatable optimization recipes using state-of-the-art techniques from [SparseML](https://github.com/neuralmagic/sparseml).

+### Quickstart with SparseZoo

 Here is how to quickly perform inference with DeepSparse Engine on a pre-trained dense MobileNetV1 from SparseZoo.